Back to all posts

 If you don't establish a change management process, you don't have a plan to deal with unexpected changes.
 That means that instead of dealing with problems as they arise, you're trying to change things on the fly.

-The more last minute changes you make, the more stress everyone will feel about getting the project done on time, which leads to miscommunication and missed deadlines — basically, a whole mess of unnecessary overhead.
+The more last minute changes you make, the more stress everyone will feel about getting the project done on time, which leads to miscommunication and missed deadlines: a perfect storm that easily leads to going over budget on projects.

 On the other hand, if you do have a change management process, everyone knows what to expect when something changes.
-So when a last-minute change comes up, it's not such a big shock because your team has had time to prepare for it.
+So when a last-minute change comes up, it's not such a shock to the system, because you have processes in place to minimize the impact of the change.

 8) It increases employee engagement and satisfaction